Quantum resources of quantum and classical variational methods: Discussion and Conclusions

 We found, that when comparing the best model (in terms of energy performance) for each method with exact diagonalization, on average, there is a general trend for better energy to correspond to better approximation in non-stabilizerness.
 This is an encouraging observation that suggests that the state reconstructed as a result of classical variational procedure has a complexity structure that represents the exact quantum solution reasonably well.
 At the same time, we immediately noted that this correspondence is far from straightforward and universal.
 For example, an RBM constructed to share the symmetry of the Hamiltonian led to ground states with up to four orders of magnitude higher accuracy in non-stabilizerness than a conventional RBM, with no change in the energy accuracy.

 We hope this work will be a stepping stone towards starting a closer dialogue between quantum computing and classical variational perspectives on solving the quantum many-body problem, and more specifically, on how the quality of the results is assessed.
 We set up a system of benchmarks for small system sizes ($N=8$,$12$) and noted a number of similarities and differences between accuracies in non-stabilizerness and in energy.
 The possible next steps include obtaining large scale benchmarks for each of the methods we tested here.
-The first impressive step towards the calcuation of non-stabilizerness at scale has already been taken in Ref.~\cite{tarabunga2024nonstabilizerness} for matrix product state representation of a wavefunction.
+The current limitation of system size is the calculation of the non-stabilizerness, however, the first impressive step towards this calculation at scale has already been taken in Ref.~\cite{tarabunga2024nonstabilizerness} for matrix product state representation of a wavefunction.
 It would be interesting to see how the smaller system observations translate into a large scale benchmark.
 Further ahead, one could think of how to embed non-stabilizerness optimization iterations into energy-based quantum and classical variational models.